stelltec/aerlytix-website-v2/src/company/about-us.md

         <div class="col-sm-6 col-lg-8 m-auto">
             <p>Headquartered in Dublin, Ireland, Aerlytix was founded in 2016 to support a leading Aviation Services and Capital Management company.</p>
             <p>Having assembled a team from the banking, technology, aviation and aircraft engineering world, the technical module of the platform was initially built to support asset-centric investment management decision process.</p>
             <p>In 2020 the system further evolved into financing, trading and risk modules, thus creating a multi-layered decision support tool.
-The Aerlytix platform is now used by leading lessors and investors and has handled billions in aircraft transactions and leases to date.
+The Aerlytix platform is now used by leading lessors, investors and has handled billions in aircraft transactions and leases to date.
 This includes in-depth technical asset analytics, driving asset investment decisions and optimising asset management outcomes.</p>
         </div>
     </div>
 </article>